aurelienpierreeng/VirtualSecretary/docs/index.md

 )

 # Create a list of Python dict from the results and do whatever you want with it...
+# They are still ordered like results, by descending relevance
 full_results = [
   {
     "title": row[0],